sdsfsag/Windows-Porn-Blocker/Hardware Requirements.md

 ---

-ℹ️ Additional Notes
+## ℹ️ Additional Notes
 Supported OS: Windows 10 or newer

 Not compatible with Linux or macOS

-Antivirus software (e.g., AVG) may block features → Add exceptions if necessary
+Antivirus software (e.g., AVG) may block features or even the whole software/s → Add exceptions if necessary

 ---